poweredbyniks/SQL-interview-questions/README.md

 Code of DML Trigger:

-create trigger deep on emp  for insert, update, delete 	as	print 'you can notinsert,update and delete this table I' 	rollback;
+create trigger deep on emp  for insert, update, delete asprint 'you can notinsert,update and delete this table I' rollback;

 Output: